otissv/dj/README.md

 DJ
 ==

-DJ is a set of mixins build in SCSS and Compass.
+DJ is a set of mixins built in SCSS and Compass.

 My first attemp at a library.
 Done whilst learning  CSS and SASS.

 Concept
 -------

-The basic concept is quickly theme the UI by just changing variable.
+The basic concept is quickly re-theme the UI.

-Having everything as mixins.

-1. There are no class names to keeps HTML symantic.
+* There are no class names to help keep HTML symantic.
-2. Reduces bloat.
-If the mixin is not included in a class then it will not be compiled.
+* Reduces bloat by only compiling CSS mixins that you have included.
+* Quickly theme your app UI by just changing easily found variable.
+* Uses HTML5 and CSS3.
+* Works in all major modern browsers.

 Browser-Support